Eifel42/Blog/article/2021/burnt.md

 # Burnt, can a star chef act agile?
-(Second version)
+## (Second Version)

 It is challenging to explain agile or lean methods to customers or outsiders.
 In the agile environment, many examples and metaphors from software development dominate.
-In lean, many examples are from industrial production, especially Toyota.
+In lean, many models are from industrial production, especially Toyota.

 In the movie Burnt, the main character John Adam went through an agile transformation.
 John Adam is a talented star chef and is trying his comeback in London.
 Years ago, he failed in Paris to cook his next stars.
 This failure drove John into madness; John ruined his mentor's restaurant and fell into parties and drugs as a young rock star.